Robopon: Story

-Manga

-There were three manga series Robot Ponkots (ロボットポンコッツ), Robot Ponkots 2 (ロボットポンコッツ2), and Robot Ponkots Go! (ロボットポンコッツ豪!) created by Hataru Tamori which were all serialized in Comic Bom Bom from the late 1990s to early 2000s.
-They are unusually risque for children's manga, as the majority of the female characters are depicted as having enormous breasts.
+Release

+Robopon Sun Version was the only version to receive an English release.

+Initially, the Sun and Star versions were released in Japan on December 4, 1998.
+The Moon version followed a year later on December 24, 1999, which featured additional content not accessible in the previous releases.
+The Comic BomBom Special Version, a limited edition release based on Moon with some characters' sprites redrawn to resemble their appearance in the Robopon manga, was released the same day and distributed through Comic BomBom magazine.
+Only the Sun version was released in North America on December 11, 2000.

 Reception

-In Famitsu all four reviewers said the game was similar to Pokémon, with one saying it was a rip-off of the game, others saying it was still enjoyable despite its derivativeness.
+In Famitsu, all four reviewers said the game was similar to Pokémon, with one saying it was a rip-off of the game while others believed it was still enjoyable despite its derivativeness.
 One reviewer complimented the use of the infrared remote while another said it was not used enough within the game.

-IGN said Sun was a decent game, but played like a clone of Pokémon.
+Craig Harris of IGN said Sun was a decent game, but played like a clone of Pokémon.
+Nintendo Powers reviewers called Sun "an unabashed Pokémon knock-off", lamenting the game's unoriginality.
+Ethan Einhorn of Electronic Gaming Monthly called it "the best Pokémon clone yet", but wished it had innovated on the Pokémon gameplay formula more, believing the GB Kiss features were "superfluous".